2 Methods

 • Hybrid: All levels except the majority class have synthetic data generated up to 50% of the frequency of the majority class, then the majority class is sampled down to the same frequency as the rest.

-The figure below helps visualize how the distribution of classes changes when we apply subsampling techniques to handle class imbalance:
+Figure 2.3 helps visualize how the distribution of classes changes when we apply subsampling techniques to handle class imbalance:

 Figure 2.3: Visualization of Subsampling Techniques